ayah825/cse15l-lab-reports/lab-report-3.md

 ![output of grep color](lab3pics/grepColor1.png)

 > This clearly colors the key word with red making them pop out.
+This could be used to higlight certain words for a coders convenience.
-Now let's try this ame thing but search for a longer string.
+> Now let's try this same thing but search for a longer string.
 Let's search for
 > `the strongest health relationships` and use -i as well to make it not case sensitive.
 We will use the same file and working directory.
 By
 > typing the command `grep -i-color 'the strongest health relationships' 1468-6708-3-1.txt` it results in the output(in a screenshot to show the color):

 ![output of grep color](lab3pics/grepColor2.png)

 > This still works.
 Note the ` ' ` symbols arround the string.
 This seems to be nessarary for the command to work (otherwise it assumes that the next words
 > are directories or files to search through.
+It's good that the color higlighting works as in my opinion using it on long strings
+> is the best use case for the command.

 4. `grep -c <string> <file>`: